code-423n4/2023-04-caviar-findings/data/chaduke-Q.md

 [https://github.com/code-423n4/2023-04-caviar/blob/cd8a92667bcb6657f70657183769c244d04c015c/src/PrivatePool.sol#L375-L377](https://github.com/code-423n4/2023-04-caviar/blob/cd8a92667bcb6657f70657183769c244d04c015c/src/PrivatePool.sol#L375-L377)

-Mitigation: the correct should be
+Mitigation: the correction should be
 ```diff
 - The sum of the caller's NFT weights must be less than or equal to the sum of the
     /// output pool NFTs weights.